Eva Longoria: 2000s

+2010s

+In the summer of 2010, she was a judge on The Next Food Network Star; and in October, she hosted the MTV Europe Music Awards 2010 in Madrid, Spain.

 Based on her earnings from June 1, 2009, to June 1, 2010, Longoria was ranked No. 4 on Forbes Prime Time's 10 Top-Earning Women with an estimated $12 million.
 She topped the Forbes magazine's list of the highest-paid TV actresses for 2011.

 In 2013, Longoria professed that she was a "cat lady", and appeared as a spokesperson for Sheba Cat Food.

 From 2013, she served as one of the executive producers of Devious Maids and directed the season two premiere, "An Ideal Husband".
 In 2016, she also starred in the fourth season, in the episode "Once More Unto the Bleach".
 She is also an executive producer of the documentaries The Harvest and Food Chains, for which she won a James Beard Foundation Award.

+In 2014, she had a recurring role in the TV show Brooklynn Nine-nine.

 In 2015, NBC announced plans for a sitcom called Telenovela in which Longoria starred as a popular telenovela actress.
 It was filmed with a single camera.
 It ran for only one season.

+In August 2016, Longoria's production company, UnbeliEVAble Entertainment, signed a two-year first-look deal with Universal Pictures.

 In 2017, Longoria directed the season three finale episode of the ABC comedy Black-ish.
+The same year, she was attached to the pilot of a workplace comedy, Type-A.

 In 2018, Longoria attended the premiere for her new film, Dog Days with co-stars Vanessa Hudgens (Tara) and Nina Dobrev (Elizabeth) on August 5, 2018.

+2020s

+In August 2019, Longoria was announced as the director of the biopic Flamin' Hot, her feature-length directorial debut.
+The film was released in 2023, amid a controversy into the authenticity of the subject matter.

+In September 2020, UnbeliEVAble Entertainment renewed a three-year first-look deal with 20th Television.

-As of 2021, Longoria has been working with Kenya Barris on a possible new television series Brown-ish about a Latino family.
+In 2021, Longoria was working with Kenya Barris to develop a possible new television series Brown-ish about a Latino family.

+She will produce a Spanish-language adaptation of the television series Call My Agent! for Latin America and the U.S. and direct the first two episodes.

+In June 2024, the Los Angeles Times featured Longoria in its "L.A.
+Influential" series as a "creator who is leaving their mark" in Los Angeles.